asavagar/uk-covid19-firm-creation/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Yannis' research interests include Labour and Applied Economics with a focus on gender and mismatch issues.
+bio: My research interests include Labour and Applied Economics with a focus on gender and mismatch issues.

 interests:
 - Labour Economics